chrwoizi/naytrading/README.md

 A website shows current stock charts to the user and lets him/her choose whether to buy, ignore, or sell the stock.
 The chart data and the decision are stored in a database.

 In future versions, a Tensorflow neural network is going to be trained on the recorded decisions.
 This neural network is going to be used to decide automatically whether to buy or sell a stock based on its current chart.

+The console application StockFlow.Trader can be used to actually buy or sell the stocks on a stock exchange.